Lassen County Uber Accident Lawyers

 In general, however, you cannot sue Uber directly.
 The rideshare company classifies its drivers as independent contractors rather than employees.
 This means it’s not automatically responsible for its drivers’ actions.

 Contact our Uber accident lawyers in Lassen County to determine if you have a valid case and how to proceed.
 Bringing a claim against Uber itself is a challenge.
 Even if you think you have a case, the company has an army of lawyers who will contest its liability.
-We’re here to level the playing field and protect your rights, no matter who we’re up against.
+We are here to support and represent your interests, regardless of the parties involved.

 How Long Can I Sue For An Uber Accident In Lassen County?

 In Lassen County, you must file a lawsuit two years from the Uber accident date.
-This timeline strictly applies to personal injury cases, with only a few exceptions.
-For example, in cases of delayed discovery of injuries, the statute of limitations starts to run from the discovery date.
+This timeline applies strictly to personal injury cases, with a few exceptions.
+For example, in cases where injuries are delayed in discovery, the statute of limitations begins to run from the date of discovery.

 What’s My Legal Option If A Family Member Died In An Uber Accident?

 In tragic cases, Uber accidents can cause fatal injuries.
 The victim’s family is left to face the devastating consequences of losing a loved one.
 Aside from the emotional wounds that may not fully heal, they also have to deal with the financial burdens of the accident.
-Our attorneys for Uber accidents in Lassen County offer our utmost support, helping families pursue justice and compensation.
+Our attorneys for Uber accidents in Lassen County offer our utmost support, helping families seek legal guidance and support.

 If a loved one dies in an Uber accident, you may have a wrongful death claim against the negligent party.
-California law allows the legal heirs to recover damages, including:
+California law allows the legal heirs to seek compensation for damages, including:

 - Funeral and burial expenses.